guzzdev/PRVT-forum-service/README.md

 # PRVT

 PRVT is a PHP forum.
 With basics rules.
 Warning : The project is discontinued.
-There might be a few major bugs.
+There might be a few major issues.
 Free to use

 ## License